-8 Bizarre Rules Coca-Cola Employees Have to Follow
+8 Strict Rules Coca-Cola Employees Have to Follow

 The Coca-Cola Company is, FYI, a massive international business conglomerate.
 Founded 130 years ago in 1892, the company currently has nearly 80,000 employees, according to Statista.
 In order to keep that large of an operation running smoothly, it's no surprise that Coca-Cola employees have to follow quite a few rules—some of them quite bizarre—in order to maintain their employment status.